2023 Most Popular Film, Video & Photographic Arts Bachelor's Degree Schools in Tennessee

 Full Film, Video & Photographic Arts at Belmont University Report

-A rank of #3 on this year’s list means Vanderbilt University is a great place for film, video and photographic arts students working on their bachelor’s degree.
-Located in the city of Nashville, Vanderbilt is a private not-for-profit college with a large student population.
+The in-demand bachelor’s degree programs at Vanderbilt University helped the school earn the #3 place on this year’s ranking of the most popular film, video and photographic arts schools in Tennessee.
+Located in the large city of Nashville, Vanderbilt is a private not-for-profit college with a large student population.

 Women make up 53% of the film majors at the school.